lubo08/adverity-example/README.md

 # adverity-example

-Instal doker and docker compose if not have to runthis example
+Instal docker and docker compose if not have to runthis example

 ## Clone this repository. `git clone`